USTA Safe PlayTM Proactive Policy Highlights for Participants

 The USTA has adopted the educational resources provided by the U.S. Center for SafeSport to inform parents and athletes of all ages about preventing misconduct in sport.

-The USTA STRONGLY ENCOURAGES all athletes and their parents / legal guardians complete training regarding the prevention of abuse in sport.
-To access these resources please visit https://www.usta.com/en/home/safe-play/resources.html
+The USTA also STRONGLY ENCOURAGES parents / legal guardians to complete training regarding the prevention of abuse in sport.
+Designed for parents of youth athletes at any age, this free course educates parents on recognizing, responding to, and preventing abuse and misconduct in their child’s sport setting.
+To access these resources please visit /content/usta/en/home/safe-play/safesport-courses/parents-guide-to-misconduct-in-sport.html

 Violations (or a suspicion of a violation) of the USTA Safe Play Policy or the Proactive Policies must be reported to the USTA immediately.
-These reports and any other suspicions you believe the USTA should be made aware of can be made by visiting www.usta.com/safeplay/report or emailing safeplay@usta.com.
+These reports and any other suspicions you believe the USTA should be made aware of can be made by visiting www.usta.com/safeplay/report.
 Any suspicions of child abuse or child sexual abuse must be reported immediately to the local authorities and to the U.S. Center for SafeSport by visiting www.uscenterforsafesport.org

 * The SafeSport Code establishes consistent standards of response and resolution to abuse and misconduct claims across the U.S. Olympic and Paralympic Movement, whose affiliated individuals must comply with policies and procedures as defined by the Code.